EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 > So… what’s an atom?

-*Atoms are the elementary actions of a scene.* A dog lies down.
+*Atoms are the elementary actions of a scene.* Snapshots in time, comprising of a single action or state change.
+A dog lies down.
 Someone smiles.
 A gun fires.
 Atoms are just about the lowest level you can break a scene down into.

+Any time something moves from one state to another, no matter how small the change, it can be considered as an atomic change.

 Here’s an example scene from my comic: